Daniel Pearl Journalism Internship

 - A focus in his or her writing on the dignity of individuals.

-As part of the application for the Pearl Internship, applicants write an essay of about 500 words on how their work and career goals put into practice those principles.
+As part of the application process for the Pearl Internship, candidates write a 500 word essay on how their work and career goals put those principles into practice.

-The internship will normally be done during the summer following the award, although other options exist.
+The internship is normally undertaken during the summer following the award, although other options exist.
 By accepting this award, the winner is committing to be available for a 10-week internship.
 The Department of Communication reserves the right to withdraw the award if the length of the Daniel Pearl internship is attempted to be reduced.
-Those eligible for the internship include Stanford undergraduate and graduate students, including those completing a degree just before the internship.
+Those eligible for the internship include Stanford undergraduate and graduate students, including those completing their degree just prior to the start of the internship.
 Preference is given to undergraduate applicants.

-After the internship, the person selected returns to Stanford to meet with faculty and students and to discuss the experience.
+After the internship, the intern returns to Stanford to meet with faculty and students to discuss the experience.